naimlemar/FPGA/nios_multicore/README.md

 ## Matrix Multiplication
-The matrix multiplication program, found in main.c, demonstrates parallel data processing in this system, with different executables compiled for each core using a script.
-The main core (CORE_ID = 0) allocates and initializes operand matrices matA, matB, and result matrix matC in shared memory, then flushes the cache for data consistency, as Nios II lacks cache coherency protocols.
+The matrix multiplication program, found in [main.c](Software/source/main.c), demonstrates parallel data processing in this system, with different executables compiled for each core using a script.
+The main core (`CORE_ID = 0`) allocates and initializes operand matrices `matA`, `matB`, and result matrix `matC` in shared memory, then flushes the cache for data consistency, as Nios II lacks cache coherency protocols.
 It measures execution time, notifies secondary cores via mailboxes to start their part of the job, and waits for their completion before printing results and entering an infinite loop.
 Secondary cores wait for a signal from the main core, execute their part of the multiplication, flush their cache, and signal task completion to the main core before entering an infinite loop.

 The image displayed below provides a flow chart representation of the main.c application for executing matrix multiplication operations.
 This visual diagram meticulously outlines the sequential steps and logical decision points inherent in the application, thereby offering a comprehensive insight into the procedural flow and the underlying algorithmic structure that facilitates the matrix multiplication process.